Tiger Tooth Aloe

 An interesting variety with heavily toothed reddish-purple leaves with white spots; does not bloom regularily, but when it does, it produces orange-red flowers in mid to late summer; a wonderful garden or container accent

-Tiger Tooth Aloe's attractive succulent sword-like leaves emerge green in spring, turning plum purple in color with distinctive white spots and tinges of coppery-bronze the rest of the year.
+Tiger Tooth Aloe's attractive succulent sword-like leaves emerge green in spring, turning plum purple in color with distinctive white spots and tinges of coppery-bronze the rest of the year on a plant with an upright spreading habit of growth.
 It features dainty racemes of orange tubular flowers with red overtones rising above the foliage from mid to late summer.
-The fruit is not ornamentally significant.

 Tiger Tooth Aloe is an herbaceous evergreen perennial with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.